 Local Drives are to be used for non-college-related work.
 They are to be used for temporary storage of personal work.
-We recommend that for personal work, rather than using the local hard drive, use CDs, DVDs, floppies, or flash memory keys.
+We recommend that for personal work, rather than using the local hard drive, use CDs, DVDs, floppies, external hard drives, or flash drives connected to the USB ports.
 Thus, in most cases, the hard drive should be reserved to the local operating system and applications.
 Do not store personal work and data on network drives.

 In many organizations, the use of external storage, like floppies, CDs and flash memory, is discouraged and even prohibited for security reasons.
 Please don’t abuse this privilege.

 Place all college related work on network drives.
 They are called by all letters from H to V. For most campus work, they are called by S, H, P, V, N, and T. The letters W to Z are reserved for the network operating system.
 On most stations these will not appear.
 The H drive is for college related work that is not ready to be shared with others or is to be held secure from others and only viewed by its owner.
 It is also called the HOME folder or directory.

 NOTE: The LAN Administrator and Systems Administrator have rights over the entire system, and thus the HOME folder is not invisible to them.